 Teaching reading, language arts, and literature from a developmental perspective for the upper elementary levels.
 Emphasis on developing the relationship among the three areas.
-Offered spring term.
-Prereq: Admission to the School of Education required; EDUC 030, EDUC 110; required clinical lab experience.
+Clinical experience required.
+Clinical experience required.
+Offered every term.
+Prereq: Admission to the School of Education required; EDUC 030, EDUC 110.